feasgal/tw-portfolio/project/docs/case-study/study.md

 ## Risks and trade‑offs

-MkDocs' Lunr-based client-side search sacrifices advanced features like exact phrase matching in exchange for a zero-infrastructure solution that is fast, works entirely in the browser, and can be deployed anywhere static files can be hosted.
+MkDocs' Lunr-based client-side search sacrifices advanced features like exact phrase matching in exchange for a zero-infrastructure solution that's fast, works entirely in the browser, and can be deployed anywhere static files can be hosted.
 That 'anywhere' includes downloaded or in-app documentation, which modern browsers prevent due to cross-file access restrictions.
 With input from stakeholders, I chose this trade-off because a significant subset of customers were constrained to airgapped environments, where most client-side search would not have functioned at all.

 I kept pre-commit hooks out of scope to keep tooling simpler for reluctant contributors.
 That shifted enforcement to CI, so errors surface after a push instead of before a commit.
 To mitigate this, we required PR review for technical accuracy and voice, and ran the CI builds in `strict` mode with Vale and Linkchecker.
 This caught broken links, structure issues, and style drift before anything reached `main`.

-Merges to `main` were not restricted, so that anyone on the team could publish if needed.
+Merges to `main` weren't restricted, so that anyone on the team could publish if needed.
 This of course carries its own risks: if anyone can publish, then anyone might publish!
 We mitigated this by making the deployment itself a manual step, and with policy:

 -   Merge to `main` only as part of release prep, and only after a successful `dev/*` build.
 -   Deploy only from `main`, using a manual deploy job.